-The first step is a written self-assessment that the school prepares for itself.
-The purpose of the self-study is to evaluate the institution's operations as they measure against the accrediting agency's standards.
-The self-study may also include a detailed review of the school's objectives and goals as well as any challenges that the institution has faced.
+The first step is a written self-assessment from the school.
+The purpose of the self-study is to evaluate the institution's operations as they measure against the accrediting body's education standards.
+The self-study may also include a detailed review of the school's objectives and goals, as well as any challenges that the institution has faced.

 The Importance of Accreditation for Students

-Prospective students have likely spent some time comparing various programs and schools.
-Knowing the accreditation status of each institution in which a student is interested can help him or her to make the best choice from programs in his or her chosen field of study.
+If you're a prospective college student, you have likely spent some time comparing various programs and schools in your college search.
+Knowing the accreditation status of each institution you're interested in can help you select the best accredited online colleges for your chosen field of study.
 There are also several other reasons why accreditation matters:

 Students interested in applying for and receiving federal financial aid such as Perkins Loans and Pell Grants should note that the U.S. Department of Education requires institutions to hold accreditation if they will be offering financial aid to students.
 This is also true for several state aid programs.

-In many cases, employers view graduates of accredited colleges as more valuable than those who earned their degrees from unaccredited institutions.
-Accreditation offers some assurance that the school maintained high academic standards and prepared its student in terms of skills and knowledge.
+In some cases, employers view graduates of accredited colleges as more prepared than those who earned their degrees from unaccredited institutions.
+Accreditation offers employers some assurance that the school has maintained high academic standards and prepares its students with the appropriate level of skills and knowledge.
 Accreditation may also be required as part of certification or licensure procedures in some fields.

-Similar to how employers might view a graduate of an accredited school, graduate school admissions offices may also look more favorably on students who successfully completed accredited undergraduate degree programs.
-In many cases, graduation from an accredited university is considered a prerequisite for application and enrollment in graduate-level programs.
+Similar to how employers might view a graduate of an accredited school, graduate school admissions offices may also look more favorably on students who completed accredited undergraduate degree programs.
+In many cases, graduation from an accredited institution is considered a prerequisite for application and enrollment in graduate-level programs.

 Fraudulent Accreditation Agencies

-Verifying that an institution is accredited is an excellent way to ensure that a student is not enrolling in a 'diploma mill' that offers subpar education.
-However, it is also just as important to ensure that the agency that is accrediting a particular institution is also legitimate.
+Verifying that an institution is accredited is an excellent way to ensure that a student is not enrolling in a "diploma mill" that offers subpar education.
+However, it is also just as important to confirm that the agency that is accrediting a particular institution is legitimate.

-- Does the organization make claims for which it has no evidence?
+- Does the school make claims for which it has no evidence?